RfidResearchGroup/proxmark3/doc/ndef_type4a.md

 ### Step 1 Create Application

-While what i beleive the App ID and File IDs dont matter (for EV1 and later) I did find a reference to using the values in this example.
+While i beleive the App ID and File IDs dont matter (for EV1 and later) I did find a reference to using the values in this example.

-The Application MUST have the DFName of D2760000850101
+The Application MUST have the DFName of D2760000850101..
 Note: That is the hex/binary data that needs to be stored!

     DF Name         : D2760000850101            <- **Important MUST be D2760000850101**